The Wayfarer’s Repose

 Loreena fell asleep against the door at some point.

 She awoke to her mother’s voice.
 The hard tone, the impatience.
 “They are gone.
-It is dawn.”
+It is dawn.
+Get off the floor.”